 A healthy company culture is the bedrock for integrating human knowledge, belief and behavior that percolates down the succeeding generations.
 Having a positive culture in your company is how you can make sure everyone is on the same page about expectations.

-Author Bio: Senior VP of Business Intelligence Development, I have assisted the Fortune 1000 company with expertise in the web as a whole, including ground-zero marketing efforts that benefit both consumer and vendor.
+Author Bio, Michael Zhou: Senior VP of Business Intelligence Development, I have assisted the Fortune 1000 company with expertise in the web as a whole, including ground-zero marketing efforts that benefit both consumer and vendor.
 I’m a thinker, communicator, marketer, competitor, people person, and all-around busy bee.
 I’m a relentless networker with several years of real-world experience and two college degrees under my belt.